stabilaprotocol/stabilajava/CONTRIBUTING.md

 ## Contribution guidelines

-First of all, trident follows GitFlow, the branches description in the trident project are listed as follow:
+First of all, java follows GitFlow, the branches description in the java project are listed as follow:

 ``master`` branch:
 This branch contains the latest code released to the production environment.
 It can only be merged, and can not be modified directly in this branch.